-We have developed a comprehensive planning and performance management framework that relates the long-term vision, priorities and key outcomes for the city with our daily operational tasks.
+We have developed a comprehensive planning and performance management framework that relates the long-term Vision, objectives and priorities for the city with our daily operational tasks.
 The next diagram and table are a brief summary of each part of the planning process, the key documents produced and how they relate to each other.

-The Corporate Plan provides our Vision, priorities and key outcomes, with actions to tackle these over the medium-term.
-It provides the framework for departmental business plans and the key outcomes it contains will direct our budget process.
+The Corporate Plan provides our Vision, objectives and priorities, with actions to tackle these over the medium-term.
+It provides the framework for departmental business plans and the priorities it contains will direct our budget process.
 We will review it annually.
 The resources available to us are limited so we must use them in the best possible way.
-This requires clear outcomes and actions to tackle them.
+This requires clear priorities and actions to tackle them.
 It also requires ways to identify how successful we have been in implementing these actions and the resulting impact they have had.
 Planning and monitoring performance is the way we do this.